MsSyrine/NetBanking/README.md

 # NetBanking
-banking web app built with php and javascript
+Banking web app based on php ,javascript and html built by syrine be aziza and oussama Sassi